grey-software/Onboarding/content/en/learning-markdown/why.md

 category: Learning Markdown
 ---

+Congratulations on getting your accounts and development tools up! 🏁

+Before we get to your first contribution, we would like to ensure you know one more language that's essential to how we communicate over the web:

 Markdown offers a simple way for people who code and those who don't to write and format text without having to rely on HTML or WYSIWYG editors.

 <alert>